facebook/react/docs/docs/ref-01-top-level-api.md

 If the optional callback is provided, it will be executed after the component is rendered or updated.

 > Note:
 >
-> `React.render()` replaces the contents of the container node you
+> `React.render()` controls the contents of the container node you pass in*.
+Any existing DOM elements
+> inside are replaced when first called.
+Later calls use React’s DOM diffing algorithm for efficient
+> updates.
+>
+> \* `React.render()` does not modify the container node (only modifies the children of the container).
+In
-> pass in.
-In the future, it may be possible to insert a component to an
+> the future, it may be possible to insert a component to an existing DOM node without overwriting
-> existing DOM node without overwriting the existing children.
+> the existing children.

 ### React.unmountComponentAtNode